RecursiveFun/FelixBerinde/README.md

 - 👋 Hi, I’m @FelixBerinde
-- 👀 I’m interested in Mobile Application Development or Web Development.
+- 👀 I’m interested in Mobile Application Development and Web Development.
 - 🌱 I’m currently working on my BS in Software Development from Western Governors University where I spend a majority of my time studying or my time is spent with my wife and dog.
 - 💞️ I’m looking to collaborate with anyone who wants to learn and is willing to put in the effort to obtaining that goal.
 - 📫 How to reach me fberind@wgu.edu